 Ferrero has been publishing its yearly Sustainability Report since 2008.
 Sustainability is just as important to the company as its turnover.
 Had the company not created its shuttle system and valued the Langhe hazelnut plantations and landscape, the area wouldn’t have become a UNESCO World Heritage Site.
 Its corporate philosophy is underscored by unflinching ethics, a proactive attitude, respecting the environment and people, choosing the best ingredients, and food safety at all costs.
 Pietro Ferrero founded the company in 1946, his son Michele used to say

-“Quality is the purest form of respect for consumers”.
+“A proactive approach and the company’s love for nature is the purest form of respect for consumers”.